AdamCampeau/Employee-Tracker/README.md

 I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business.

-MySql database, contains departments, employees, and their roles.
+MySql database, contains departments, employees, roles

 ## License